axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

    ```
 4. Initialize the node

-   [moniker] could be any name you like
+   [moniker] can be any name you like
    ```
    gaiad init [moniker]
    ```